sh1boot/sh1boot.github.io/_posts/2024-06-11-thousand-separators-in-font.md

 bail-outs don't reach across features.
 Instead you can temporarily poison the text to prevent a subsequent rule from picking something up.

-What this produces is a font supports grouping decimal integers by threes , hexadecimal numbers by fours, and the decimal fraction parts by fives (which I hate, but it seems to be the convention).
-This is enabled with the `dgsp` font feature.

-If you want to insert commas instead of spaces then use `dgco` instead, `dgap` for apostrophes, and `dgdo` for dots.
-That last one doesn't make much sense unless you also switch on `dgdc`, to change the behaviour to treat comma as the decimal separator instead of period.

 For monospaced fonts, which are the ones I most care about, the glyphs are shifted sideways to make room for the space without the group taking up more space overall.
 There are a few possible ways to shift things